 - Marine Biology

 - Maturation and Sexual Reproduction

 - Forces, Motion, Gravity, and Simple Machines

 Most of the unit studies are written for students in kindergarten through sixth grade with some extension activities for seventh and eighth graders.
 The exceptions, Beginning Chemistry and the Scientific Method and The Human Body, Part 2, are both written for grades five through eight.
-It will take quite a bit of work to make the lessons in the studies for kindergarten through sixth grade substantial enough to serve as your complete science curriculum for junior high students.
+It will take quite a bit of work to make the studies for kindergarten through sixth grade substantial enough to serve as your complete science curriculum for junior high students.
 In the online scope and sequence for the curriculum, the publisher suggests that families with children in both kindergarten through sixth grade as well as in junior high teach one of the younger level studies to the entire family two days a week, then use one of the upper-level studies one day per week with just the junior high student.

 On the younger end of the spectrum, there might be too much information for kindergartners and first graders, and you might have to adapt student activities that require writing.
 The sweet spot for most of these unit studies should be grades two through six.
 Nevertheless, including older and younger students so that the whole family participates together might still be the best choice.